mauriciofmar3/mauriciofmar3.github.com/_posts/2012-02-03-the-pipe-optimization-problem.md

 ## The problem

 A number of well pumps have been built in arbitrary positions throughout a region.
-An east-west pipeline is to be built through the area with north-south connections to each pump off the main pipeline.
-Your task is to decide where to place the pipeline so that the total length of pipe that needs to be laid is minimized.
+An east-west pipeline is to be built through the area.
+Connections will run north-south from each pump to the nearest point on the main pipeline.
+Your task is to decide where to place the pipeline so that the total length of connections that need to be laid is minimized.
 An example region map is below; click the image to expand it.

 [![An overhead map showing four pump stations.
 A pipe runs east-west through the center of the area.
 Shorter pipes running north-south connect each pump station to its closest point on the main east-west pipe.](/images/optimal-thumb.png)](/images/optimal.png)